e-ucm/xapi-seriousgames/README.md

 ```
 ### 7.2.2. interacted

-The player interacted with a target inside the game world.
+The player interacts with a target inside the game world.

 ```
 	John Doe interacted "NPC/Villager" at "May 1, 2016 19:43:48 UTC"